JoshHarris85/React-Bookshelf/README.md

-# Udacity React Nanodegree library project
+# Udacity React My Reads Project
 This is the first project for the Udacity React Nanodegree program.
 The application is a library that allows you to search with the Udacity API, set books to certain shelves within your library, and view basic book information.

-## How to run
+## Installation
-`npm install` within the project directory
+`npm install` within the project directory to install dependencies.
-`npm start` within the project directory
+`npm start` within the project directory to start the app on localhost.

 ## What You're Getting
 ```